 Care Home Furniture

-We manufacture the full range of furniture required to fit out any nursing home.
+We manufacture the full range of furniture required to fit out any nursing home or care home.

 We cater for dementia developments with the Lugano Dementia range of bedroom cabinet furniture Lugano Dementia while the Manhattan Range of cabinet furniture and Manhattan Tables combined with models such as our Sandray is ideal for reminiscence rooms.

-Finally, please take a look at our extensive range of dining an coffee tables.
+Finally, please take a look at our extensive range of dining and coffee tables.

 An overview of the product range can be found on the products page of the website.

 The Furniture Industry Research Association (FIRA) is the main test body in this area in the UK and tests nursing home chairs to BS EN 15373:2007, bedroom cabinet furniture to BS 4875-7/4 and tables to BS EN 15372/2.
 Craftwork has carried out representative testing on all types of furniture against this standard.

 Craftwork holds ISO9000 : 2015 for the 'design, manufacture and supply of fine contract furniture'.
 Our quality credentials are further enhanced by the 100% inspection carried out by a dedicated quality control inspector on all furniture before it leaves the factory.
 We deliver on our own transport to ensure no damage occurs during delivery.